 This Company In Brief

-Paini is an Italian manufacturer of good to excellent faucets distributed in North America through Paini USA.
+Paini is an Italian manufacturer of good to excellent quality faucets, distributed in North America through its U.S. subsidiary, Paini USA.

-We judge these faucets to be a good to very good value for the price, well designed and well made using high-quality components for years of trouble-free service; and supported with an adequate warranty.
+We judge these faucets to be a good to very good value for the price, well designed and well made using high-quality components for years of trouble-free service; and supported with a lifetime warranty.

 Paini (pie-EE-nee) S.p.A.
 Rubinetterie is an Italian manufacturer of good to very good faucets that sells some but not all, of its many lines of designer faucets in North America.